arcapos/luapgsql/luapgsql.md

 ### res:binaryTuples()

-Returns 1 if the result contains binary data and 0 if it contains text data.
+Returns true if the result contains binary data and false if it contains text data.

-This function is deprecated (except for its use in connection with COPY), because it is possible for a single result to contain text data in some columns and binary data in others. fformat is preferred. binaryTuples returns 1 only if all columns of the result are binary (format 1).
+This function is deprecated (except for its use in connection with COPY), because it is possible for a single result to contain text data in some columns and binary data in others. fformat is preferred. binaryTuples returns true only if all columns of the result are binary (format 1).

 ### res:getvalue(rowNumber, columNumber)